byrnes/TPFanControl/README.md

 After you installed the original version of TPFanControl, replace the TPFanControl.exe (and possibly TPFanControl.ini) with the files from the release package or the corresponding files in the `fancontrol/Release` directory.

 ## Running at startup
 To my knowledge, running at startup is currently not possible with Windows 10 because it lacks a certificate to prevent the Windows security warning.

-If you have working and easy to reproduce instructions how to create a self signed certificate: please let me know or create a pull request.
+You can however achieve the same result with Windows Task Scheduler:
+- Create a new task, give it a descriptive name and select "Run with highest privileges"
+- In tab "Triggers" create a new trigeger and select "Begin task": "At log on"
+- In tab "Actions", create a new action and select "Start a program" and the path to TPFanControl.exe
+- Enjoy :)